 Reduced Food and Shopping Options At Disney World

-Just like reduced park hours, many shops and restaurants are closed at Disney World post-COVID reopening.
-This was mostly a minor inconvenience, but we had a couple disappointing experiences because of the limitations.
+Just like reduced park hours, many shops and restaurants are closed at Disney World after COVID reopening.
+This is mostly a minor inconvenience, but we had a couple disappointing experiences because of the limitations.

 For example, since Elizabeth has a food allergy we often stick to places and foods we’ve vetted.
 I didn’t realize that if a restaurant was open they usually offered a limited menu.
 This meant many safe favorites didn’t exist and we were left scrambling to find an alternative.

-We tested four different masks during our Disney World visit and will share pros and cons of each type soon.
+We tested seven different masks during our Disney World visits.
+Here’s are pros and cons of each type plus general Disney World mask tips.

 Disney World After COVID Reopening: The Ugly